Takazudo/presentation-line-spacing/content.md

 ---

-So, we have 20px+ spacing on top and bottom.
+We'll have 20px+ spacing on top and bottom.

 ![](imgs/3.png)